ramonmeza/python_vs_c_vs_zig/README.md

                         The algorithm to test.
 ```

-## App
+## `app.py`

 [Source File](app.py)

-This application takes in the CLI arguments, creates a `TestReport`, creates randomized test data and passes that data to the algorithm.
-The `TestReport` is then saved, which saves data related to the tests in JSON format into a `reports` subdirectory.
+This application takes in the CLI arguments, creates a `TestReport`, creates
+randomized test data and passes that data to the algorithm.
+The `TestReport` is
+then saved, which saves data related to the tests in JSON format into a `reports`
+subdirectory.

 ## Sorting Algorithms